Tax: Payroll or workforce

 Unemployment and similar taxes are often imposed on employers based on the total payroll.
 These taxes may be imposed in both the country and sub-country levels.

 Wealth

 A wealth tax is levied on the total value of personal assets, including: bank deposits, real estate, assets in insurance and pension plans, ownership of unincorporated businesses, financial securities, and personal trusts.
 Liabilities (primarily mortgages and other loans) are typically deducted, hence it is sometimes called a net wealth tax.

 Property

 Recurrent property taxes may be imposed on immovable property (real property) and on some classes of movable property.
 In addition, recurrent taxes may be imposed on the net wealth of individuals or corporations.
-Many jurisdictions impose estate tax, gift tax or other inheritance taxes on property at death or at the time of gift transfer.
+Multiple jurisdictions impose inheritance tax on property at time of inheritance or gift tax at the time of gift transfer.
 Some jurisdictions impose taxes on financial or capital transactions.